 Benjamin joined EIP in 2016, and works as a staff engineer.
 Benjamin’s focus area is environmental engineering, including research in water quality, air quality, and the energy sector.
 He previously has worked at the Environmental Biotechnology Group at the University of Michigan, as well as the National Renewable Energy Laboratories.
 Benjamin graduated with a M.S.E. in Environmental Engineering and a M.S. in Natural Resources from the University of Michigan, and also has a B.S. in Environmental Engineering from the University of Colorado.

-Ari joined EIP in 2018 after working as an environmental reporter and editor for over five years with Fusion, Gizmodo Media, and ThinkProgress.
+Prior to joining EIP in 2018, Ari was an an environmental reporter and editor.
 His work has been published in Gizmodo, ThinkProgress, HuffPost, Wired, Grist, Slate, Mother Jones, The Austin-American Statesman, The Texas Observer, The Austin Chronicle, and others.
 He has masters degrees in journalism and public policy from the University of Texas at Austin, and a B.A. from UC-Santa Barbara.

 Pennsylvania Coordinator, Community Outreach